CAVEconnectome/nglui/docs/usage/segmentprops.md

 * **Label**: A string that names each segment ID.
 Only one per ID per property list.
 * **Description**: A longer description of each segment ID.
 Only one per ID per property list.
 * **Tags**: A small collection of strings that can be used to filter segments.
 There can be more than one tag per ID.
-* **Numeric**: Numeric properties (e.g. depth, synapse count) for each cell.
+* **Number**: Numeric properties (e.g. depth, synapse count) for each cell.
 There can be more than one numeric property provided.

 In addition, the specification allows *string properties*, but these are not currently shown in Neuroglancer.